timiscoding/JackCompiler/README.md

 |writeReturn||Write a function return command|

 ### CompilationEngine
 Compiles VM code.
 API is identical to the [CompilationEngine module](https://github.com/timiscoding/JackAnalyzer) found in JackAnalyzer.
-Logging the parse tree XML can be turned off/on with the last arg `constructor(input, output, true)`.

 ## Install & Usage
 ```
 npm install
-node --experimental-modules JackCompiler.mjs <file/dir>
+node --experimental-modules JackCompiler.mjs <src file/dir> [args]
 ```
+Use `--help` flag for more options.

 ## Testing
 Each of the folders contains Jack programs used to test the compiler.
 All except `ExpressionTest` were provided by the nand2tetris course creators.